-At Seriously Skin, our practice offers a wide range of injectables for our patients to provide anti-aging solutions for both men and women who are ready to take charge of their appearance and "age gracefully."
+At Seriously Skin, our practice offers a wide range of injectables for our patients to provide anti-aging solutions for both men and women who are ready to take charge of their appearance and “age gracefully.”
 Dr Jennifer Kish and her team of aestheticians provide several neurotoxins, which are used a little differently than dermal fillers.
-Neurotoxins are medications which block nerve impulses in the muscles in which they are injected.
+Neurotoxins are medications that block nerve impulses in the muscles in which they are injected.
 This can reduce the appearance of wrinkles and folds that appear on specific areas of the face, including between the eyebrows and on the forehead.
 These do not work the same as dermal fillers, which add volume specifically to the fine lines and wrinkles of concern.

 Neurotoxins are in a class all their own.
 There are three popular brands of including Botox, Dysport, and Xeomin.
 All of these are made with the same active ingredient, Botulinum toxin type A. However, they each differ in their own manner.